Strategies for Optimizing Effluent Treatment in Metal Plating Facilities

 Improving Rinse Efficiency

-Countercurrent rinsing, spray rinsing, and drag-out recovery tanks are simple yet effective methods for reducing the total volume of wastewater while maintaining surface quality.
+Countercurrent rinsing, spray rinsing, and drag-out recovery tanks are simple yet effective methods for reducing the total volume of wastewater while maintaining finish quality.
 Every liter of water saved upstream translates directly into lower treatment costs downstream.

 Pre-Treatment Process Control